pkgxdev/pkgx/README.md

 * Why do you need to use a different one (with subtly different syntax) on every platform?
-* Why is it that you can have any version (*as long as its the latest*) but you have to to wait weeks for it?
+* Why is it that you can have any version (*as long as its the latest*) but you have to wait weeks for it?

 Introducing `tea`, the next-generation, cross-platform package manager from the creator of [`brew`].